Uspizig/LoraHubTTGOT5/README.md

 3. Install: https://github.com/thesolarnomad/lora-serialization
 4. Clone this Git: https://github.com/matthijskooijman/arduino-lmic
 5. Replace the files mentioned in this Pull Request: https://github.com/matthijskooijman/arduino-lmic/pull/77/files
+6. Get an App ID, from Thethingsnetwork
+7. Check if your area has LORA TTN Coverage
-4. try out one of the examples
+8. Try out one of the examples.

 What you need to get the HW:
 1. Download the Gerber and BOM Files
 2. Upload to JLCPCB
-3. Wait 2 Weeks
+3. Select SMT Assembly
 4. Solder 3 Diodes, Antenna Connector and RFM Module on the Board
 5. (Optional): Solder Battery Connector and TPL5110 Chip on the Board.

 My projects are influenced by Dave(G6EJD) and Andreas Spiess.
 So do me a favor and watch their videos.